 1 car power charger with USB slot: allows you to recharge your batteries and backup systems in a car should access to electricity be a problem

-I almost never use a flash, many do but this is not great for wildlife photography
+I almost never use a flash, many do but this is not great for wildlife

 Travel with a dense synthetic towel that is easy to reach to protect your gear from sudden rain, snow, dust or dirt.
 Ideally, the towel should have sides of different colours to distinguish the exposed dirty side from the non-exposed side.